-Nurofen Pain Relief Caplets contain 256mg of sodium ibuprofen.
-Although it seems as this product has 'more’ ibuprofen, the 256mg of sodium ibuprofen is equal to 200mg of ibuprofen.
+Nurofen Pain Relief Caplets contain 256mg of sodium Ibuprofen.
+Although it seems as this product has 'more' Ibuprofen, the 256mg of sodium Ibuprofen is equal to 200mg of Ibuprofen.

-Many studies, not specifically related to a Nurofen brand, demonstrated that sodium ibuprofen absorbs faster in the body than the standard formulation of ibuprofen.
+Many studies not explicitly related to a Nurofen brand demonstrated that sodium Ibuprofen absorbs faster in the body than the standard formulation of Ibuprofen.

-Faster absorption of sodium ibuprofen leads to more rapid pain relief, which is always preferred.
+Faster absorption of sodium Ibuprofen leads to more rapid pain relief, which is always preferred.
 Nurofen Pain Relief is the same product as Nurofen Express caplets.

 3. Nurofen Express Liquid Capsules

-Nurofen Express liquid capsules come in two different strengths: 200mg and 400mg of ibuprofen, with the latter, restricted to pharmacy sales (pharmacy-only medicine).
+Nurofen Express liquid capsules come in two different strengths: 200mg and 400mg of Ibuprofen, with the latter restricted to pharmacy sales (pharmacy-only medicine).

-As the name suggests, Nurofen Express is advertised as a medication that provides fast relief from pain as compared to standard formulations of Ibuprofen (tablets).
+As the name suggests, Nurofen Express is advertised as a medication that provides fast relief from pain compared to standard formulations of Ibuprofen (tablets).

-One could ask: which product works faster, Nurofen Express liquid capsules or Nurofen Pain Relief caplets (sodium ibuprofen)?
+One could ask: which product works faster, Nurofen Express liquid capsules or Nurofen Pain Relief caplets (sodium Ibuprofen)?

 Unfortunately, there is no straight answer to this question.
-One study of patients with dental pain suggests that significant pain relief was achieved in 15 minutes after taking two Nurofen Pain Relief 256mg tablets, suggesting that Nurofen Pain Relief tablets start to work faster than Nurofen Express liquid caps.
+One study of patients with dental pain suggests that significant pain relief was achieved in 15 minutes after taking two Nurofen Pain Relief 256mg tablets, meaning that Nurofen Pain Relief tablets start to work faster than Nurofen Express liquid caps.